Skip to content

 camera.logger.log('attached');

-A complete Hub consumer that listens to motion AND doorbell on every assigned camera:
+A complete Hub consumer that reacts to motion and doorbell state:

-import { API_EVENT, BasePlugin, DoorbellProperty, MotionProperty, SensorType } from '@camera.ui/sdk';
+import { API_EVENT, BasePlugin, MotionProperty, SensorType } from '@camera.ui/sdk';

 import type {